graphql-kit/graphql-voyager/README.md

 **Important:** make sure to copy `voyager.worker.js` from `node_modules/graphql-voyager/dist` to the same folder as your main bundle.

 ## Middleware
-Graphql Voyager has middleware for next frameworks:
+Graphql Voyager has middleware for the next frameworks:

 ### Express

 #### Properties
-Middleware for Express supports following properties:
+Express middleware supports the following properties:

 + `options`
   + `endpointUrl` [`string`] - the GraphQL endpoint url.